shravan-padakanti/scala-1/Organizing-Classes.md

 }
 ```
 Traits vs Abstract Classes:
-* Classes, objects and traits can inherit from at most one class but many traits.
+* Classes, objects and traits can inherit from at most one class or abstract class but many traits.
 Eg
 ``` scala
 class Square extends Shape with Planar with Movable ...
 ```
-* Abstract classes can have constructor parameters as well as type parameters.
+* Abstract classes can have constructor value parameters as well as type parameters (i.e. generic type parameters).
 Traits can have only type parameters.
 * Abstract classes are fully interoperable with Java.
 You can call them from Java code without any wrappers.
 Traits are fully interoperable only if they do not contain any implementation code